-More specifically, we consider a continuous-time model representing the complete investment cycle of an innovative project under uncertainty, characterized by: (i) uncertainty about the likelihood of success; (ii) uncertainty about the timing of the stopping decision; (iii) uncertainty about the final value in case of success; and (iv) interim learning about the failure risk and final value after the project is launched.
+We consider a continuous-time model representing the complete investment cycle of an innovative project under uncertainty, characterized by: (i) uncertainty about the likelihood of success; (ii) uncertainty about the arrival of the failure event; and (iii) interim information about the failure risk and the final value of the project.
 Our model depicts the progress of the project as a continuous process of development and research.
 At each point in time, information that the project should be abandoned may arrive.
 Thus, the model incorporates a simple stopping problem.
-The signal that the project should be abandoned arises with a given probability, derived from the Pareto distribution with parameter λ .
+The signal that the project should be abandoned arises with a given probability, derived from the Pareto distribution with parameter $\lambda$ .
 The family of Pareto distributions has the property that the conditional probability of failure is decreasing over time.

 In our stylized model, we focus on two essential dimensions of the sequential investment decisions.
 The first dimension is that investors determine the speed with which the project is undertaken, or the optimal capital flow.
-Experiments can often be conducted in parallel, but there is a cost to doing so because sequential learning from one experiment to the next is curtailed, or because of the shortages of critical resources, such as research staff and management.
-Therefore, the decision about the optimal speed of investment is characterized by the following trade-off: a larger investment flow into the project promises faster success, but is likely to reduce the efficiency of the investment.
-The investors control the optimal investment flow at every point in time.
-In our analysis, we are particularly interested in the following questions: (i) How fast to develop a project? (ii) How to change the investment pace with the progress of the project? (iii) How to adjust the financing speed if new information arises that changes the expectation of key parameters, notably failure risk and final value in the event of success?
+The decision about the optimal speed of investment is characterized by the following trade-off: a larger investment flow into the project promises faster success, but is likely to reduce the efficiency of the investment.
+The investors control the optimal investment flow at every point in time and decide (i) on the speed with which they want to develop a project, (ii) on the change in the investment pace as the project progresses, and (iii) on the adjustment in the financing speed if new information arises that changes the expectation of key parameters, notably failure risk and final value in the event of success.

-For investors, in addition to the stopping decision and the decision on the optimal investment flow, there is also the question of the optimal degree of their involvement.
-This is the second investment dimension that we take into account.
-Venture capitalists normally provide financing in infrequent financing rounds or stages, lasting typically from a few months to over a year or more.
+The second dimension that we take into account is the optimal degree of investor involvement.
+Venture capitalists typically provide financing in infrequent financing rounds or stages, lasting from a few months to over a year or more.
 They also define milestones that must be met before a certain fraction of the funds is released.
 In the venture capital industry, the time of fund managers is often considered as one of the most critical resources (see Michelacci and Suarez (2004) and Inderst and Mueller (2004)).
 Each financing round necessitates a thorough review and valuation exercise, it typically involves several parties (venture financing is often syndicated among several funds and the managers are involved as well) and a multilateral negotiation process.
-With these resource constraints and transaction costs in mind, it is then optimal to review the project only at certain intervals, even if this implies a temporarily suboptimal investment path.1
+With these resource constraints and transaction costs in mind, it is then optimal to review the project only at certain intervals, even if this implies a temporarily suboptimal investment path.